vudangRVC/rz-utility/universal-scripts/host/tools/uload_bootloader/Readme.md

 1. Place all bootloader images in the /boot/uload-bootloader SD card folder (optional).

-We've already prepared these images (.bin) in the /boot/uload-bootloader folder on the SD card.
-If you want to change the images, replace these files.
+We have already prepared the .bin images in the /boot/uload-bootloader folder on partition 1 (FAT32) of the SD card.
+If you want to update the images, replace the files in this folder using the correct partition.

 The `/boot/uload-bootloader` folder should contain the following files:

-- fip-rzpi.bin
+- fip-rzg2l-sbc.bin
-- bl2_bp-rzpi.bin
+- bl2_bp-rzg2l-sbc.bin

 Or you can using the sd_creator/sd_flash.py script to program Filesystem Image to SD Card.